 Have you heard about the EU 5-Day Rule?
 Learn about this and other factors that could affect your move.

 Time frame: we recommend starting at least 30 days ahead

-How to start the process of moving your pet to Switzerland
+How to start the process of transporting your pet to Switzerland

-All pets must have an original Rabies Certificate signed by the vet.
-The Rabies vaccine must be at least 21 days old at the time of the final health exam.
+- All pets must have an original Rabies Certificate signed by the vet.
+During the final health exam, the Rabies vaccine must be at least 21 days old.

 Further details regarding the rabies vaccine:

-- Pets may travel to Switzerland with a current one year vaccine (also known as a “primary” vaccine).
+- Pets may be transported to Switzerland with a current one-year vaccine (also known as a “primary” vaccine).

-- Pets may travel to Switzerland with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).
+- Pets may be transported to Switzerland with a 3-year vaccine administered less than a year ago (otherwise, it may be considered a booster).

 Other recommended vaccines include: